Jimi Hendrix’s 1960s Fender Stratocaster (black, Darlington)

-The white guitar that he cared about was, of course, the one we mentioned previously – the one guitar he carried with him from the US (1964 Fender Stratocaster (Linda)).
+The white guitar that he cared about was most likely the one guitar that he carried with him from the US – the 1964 Fender Stratocaster (Linda).

 Most of this does make sense.
 Jimi was seen playing a black Stratocaster few weeks prior to this, on the January 29th at the Seville Theater.
-Some footage of this gig is still available, but unfortunately, we can’t post here due to copyright.
+Some footage of this gig is still available, but unfortunately, it can’t be posted here due to copyright.
 There were also photos taken that day by Chris Morphet/Redferns, showing both the black and the white guitar being used by Hendrix.

 Just a Myth, or Something Else?

-Stories about guitars being stolen from Hendrix are a common occurrence, and we suspect that many of them are basically just people falsely remembering stuff.
+Stories about guitars being stolen from Hendrix are a common occurrence, and it’s possible that many of them are basically just people falsely remembering stuff.
 The story of the Darlington Stratocaster does, however, sound plausible, especially considering the fact that a black guitar went thought Jimi’s hands prior to this date.

 According to the article linked in the first paragraph, a musician named Tony Carrington bought the guitar at one point for $20, and soon sold it to someone else, saying it played quite badly.
 He noted that the person who sold him the guitar claimed he got it from Hendrix and that the Strat was now re-painted red.